pressbooks/pressbooks-book-directory-fe/README.md

 In case you want to see reports locally, you can use [xunit-viewer](https://github.com/lukejpreston/xunit-viewer).
 After running tests locally, `npm run nightwatch:output` will generate an `e2e_tests/output/output.html` report file.
 This output file can be opened in any browser.
 When a test fails, screenshots containing more details about the failure can be found in the `e2e_tests/screenshots/` folder.

 ### Algolia configuration
 The Pressbooks Directory app must be properly configured with an Algolia application and index.
 See details [here](https://docs.google.com/document/d/1SNf7jIelkXwzzAxEbGSjEL59GMDeh3o3wH7myY3LfBM/edit#).

+### Google Analytics integration
+In `public/index.html` file you can find the required script for Google Analytics.
+If `VUE_APP_GA_MEASUREMENT_ID` environment variable defined, the Google Analytics script will be added.
+In order to send data to google, only thing needed is to add the environment variable.